jdah/jdh-8/README.md

 See [the spec](SPEC.txt) for more information.

 ## Toolchain
+Compile with `make`

+**Please note** that this software requires POSIX headers/compliance from the host system.
+Good luck compiling on Windows.

 ### **Assembler** ([`asm`](./asm))
 `./bin/asm [-h] [--help] [-v] [--verbose] [-n] [--no-builtin-macros] [-o file] file`